Top Jobs in Malta with Visa Sponsorship opportunities in 2026

 These are the factors of employer support offered in jobs in Malta with visa sponsorship:

-What Challenges Should International Job Seekers Expect in Malta?
+What Challenges Should International Job Seekers Expect in Malta in 2026?

 These are some challenges that can be faced by people looking to work in jobs in Malta with visa sponsorship:

-• Other organisations, like companies, favour the EU nationals because they have easier recruitment procedures.
+• Other organisations, such as companies, favour EU nationals because they have easier recruitment procedures

-• Delays in the processing can take place during the peak hiring seasons.
+• Delays in processing can occur during peak hiring seasons

 Here are some alternatives if direct employment doesn’t work: